-- Business Process Management: Giving the ability to automate internal and external processes. for more information you can check out my previously published article: Automate Organizations processes using Enterprise Content Management ECM systems.
+- Business Process Management: Giving the ability to automate internal and external processes. for more information, you can check out my previously published article: Automate Organizations processes.

-Do you need help choosing the best enterprise content management (ECM) system for your organization? check out my below two articles which will guide you to the same process I usually take
+Do you need help choosing the best system for your organization? check out my below two articles which will guide you to the same process I usually take

-As a summary, most document management system functionalities are the back bone of any enterprise content management (ECM) and represents its core module.
-ECM systems have more improved and evolved concepts than a document management system (document management software) which will result in helping organizations to cover a wider range of business related operations to be digitally transformed.
+In summary, most document management system functionalities are the backbone of any system and represent its core module.
+ECM systems have improved and evolved concepts which will result in helping organizations to cover a wider range of business-related operations to be digitally transformed.